yesolakweon/yesolakweon.github.io/_pages/research.md

 <dl>
 Forthcoming.
-"Economic Insecurity and The Impact of Gender Representation on Political Efficacy" <i>Political Psychology</i>
+"We See Symbols, But Not Saviors: Gender Representation and Political Efficacy of Working-class Women" <i>Political Psychology</i>
 </dl>